Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the National Research Foundation of Korea under Grant No.~2020R1A2C2008103.
+This work has been supported by the National Research Foundation of Korea under Grants No.~2017R1A2A2A05001422 and No.~2020R1A2C2008103.
 It is dedicated to the memory of Renaud Parentani, and his many important and thorough contributions to analyzing classical and quantum fields in the effective curved spacetimes of fluids.